 The canistel fruits are ovoid and can reach a length of up to 15 cm.

-They have an orange-yellow color, just like their pulp, which has a mealy texture resembling the yolk of a hard-boiled egg; it has a sweet taste and contains 1-3 brown ovoid seeds.
+They have an orange-yellow color, as does its pulp, which has a starchy texture and resembles the yolk of a cooked egg; it has a sweet flavor and contains 1-3 brown ovoid seeds.

 The weight of the fruit varies between 150 and 500 g.

-Canistels are highly valued for their nutritional value, as they are rich in vitamin B3, vitamin A, and have a high content of antioxidant ascorbic acid; additionally, the tree's bark is used in decoctions for its astringent function and a preparation of its seeds is used as a remedy for ulcers.
+Canistel fruits are highly valued for their high nutritional content, as they are rich in vitamin B3, vitamin A, and have a high content of antioxidant ascorbic acid; furthermore, the tree's bark is used in decoctions for its astringent function, and a preparation made from its seeds is used as a remedy for ulcers.

-Canistels are consumed fresh, in smoothies, ice creams, and are used in pastry.
+Canistels are consumed fresh, in smoothies, ice creams, and are used in baking.

-There have always been interconnections between food and religious myths, especially in Cuba, where it is manifested in the Santería rituals, where the correlation between the orishas' (saints') diet and the well-being of the believers can be appreciated.
+There have always been connections between food and religious myths, especially in Cuba, where it manifests in Santería rituals, illustrating the correlation between the diet of the orishas (saints) and the well-being of believers.

-Each orisha has their favorite dish, and the devotees of the orisha Ochún offer canistel in honey syrup, which is one of Ochún's favorite dishes, because the canistel is prepared in a honey syrup with orange peels; according to beliefs, after the bath, the orisha Ochún delights in the fruit and the honey syrup dish.
+Each orisha has its favorite dish, and devotees of the orisha Ochún offer canistel in honey syrup, which is one of Ochún’s preferred dishes, as it is prepared in honey syrup with orange peels; according to beliefs, after a bath, Ochún delights in the fruit and the honey syrup dish.